celizon10/sre-lab02/README.md

 - Have installed [GIT](https://git-scm.com/)
 - Have an active AWS account.
 Make sure to keep the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
 - Have installed [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+- Have an active installation of [IBM Instana](https://instana.com/)

 ## Procedure